Teriyaki Spam Musubi. Pan-fried spam with a homemade teriyaki glaze packed with sushi rice and wrapped in roasted seaweed.

 This is one of my favorite foods as a savory snack if I have a can of spam lying around with leftover rice.
 If you love teriyaki spam and rice with nori, then this is the dish for you.

 Great on its own

 Spam musubi is best served on its own, for diner, lunch or delicious as quick snacks.
 It's my favorite food when I'm feeling a bit indulgent because it's an easy snack to throw together.
 I wouldn't say it's a complete meal, but you can have it with some veggies or whatever you'd like to make it feel complete.

 No Musubi Press Required

-This recipe does not require a spam musubi mold or a musubi maker.
+This great recipe does not require a spam musubi mold or a musubi maker.
 You can simply use the can that your spam comes in.
-Alternatively, you can also use your hands to mold the layer rice into a rectangular block but this can be challenging.
+This is my personal preference to keep things simple.
+Alternatively, you can also use your hands to mold the layer rice into a rectangular block, but this can be challenging.

 Popular in Hawaii

 Spam musubi is a very popular thing to eat in Hawaii.
 After the World War II, canned meat was heavily available as it was imported from the United States.
 It's very similar to a Japanese onigiri.

 Spam Musubi is a wonderful Hawaiian snack, and you can find it in the convenience store or gas stations in Hawaii.
 And now you don't have to travel to the Hawaiian Islands to have Hawaiian spam musubi!